 The QM2 Balcony room has plenty of storage space in a large wardrobe.
 In addition, one section of the wardrobe contains drawers and a safe.
 We did note the wardrobe doors were very noisy when closed.
 There is room to stow luggage underneath the bed.

-Queen Mary 2 Balcony room amenities
+Balcony room amenities

 QM2 Balcony room guests can order room service 24-hours a day from a limited menu.
 However, in the evening guests may order dinner in their cabin from the Britannia restaurant menu.

-Guests in a Queen Mary 2 Balcony room dine at a reserved table in the Britannia Restaurant and choose either a 6:00pm or 8:30pm sitting.
+Guests in a Queen Mary 2 Balcony cabin dine at a reserved table in the Britannia Restaurant and choose either a 6:00pm or 8:30pm sitting.
 They can also dine in the Kings Court where a huge buffet is available.
 A more up-market option is The Verandah, the QM2 specialty restaurant serving contemporary French cuisine.
 However, there is a modest addition charge to dine at The Verandah.

 Other standard QM2 Balcony room inclusions are:

 Dine at your reserved table in the beautiful Britannia restaurant at either 6pm or 8.30pm